Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Results and Discussion

-With increase in photon energy, the occupied electrons are excited to unoccupied electron states in the conduction band by absorbing photons.
-This inter-band transition is called optical conductivity (or Drude transition) and the photon absorption by the electrons is called inter-band absorption.
-Figure \ref{fig:opticond} shows the averaged (over different polarization directions) real and imaginary parts of the optical conductivity for different phases of the CSS and SSS compound.
-As in Figure \ref{fig:dielectric}(a), the optical conduction starts with energy about 3.5eV.
-The reason for the non-vanishing threshold of energy above which the systems show optical conduction is, again, the finite band gap in these systems, implying that above this threshold energy, the electrons have sufficient energy to overcome the energy gap and transfer to the conduction band.
+Fig. \ref{fig:refraexti}(c) $\&$ (d), respectively, shows the real and imaginary parts of the optical conductivity for different phases of the SSS and CSS, as obtained from Eq. (\ref{eqn:sigmak}).
+The low energy peaks exhibit characteristics similar to the $\epsilon_2(\omega)$.
+The position of the most prominent peak at approximately $8.6$ eV decreases monotonically with decreasing temperature or increasing distortions in the unit cell.
 Imaginary part of the optical conductivity is due to the dispersive part of the dielectric response.
-From small values of energy (frequency), it is less than zero and crosses zero around 8.3eV, which is consistent with the zero crossing of corresponding $\epsilon_1(\omega)$ behaviour for the respective phases.
+From small values of energy (frequency), it is less than zero and crosses zero around $8.6$ eV consistent with the zero-crossing of corresponding $\epsilon_1(\omega)$ curves for the respective phases.

-Figure \ref{fig:optiparam}(a) and \ref{fig:optiparam}(b) shows the energy dependence of the direction averaged reflectivity and absorption coefficient.
-For the absorption coefficient $\alpha(\omega)$, the absorption edge starts from approximately 3.7eV for the monoclinic and cubic phases, and around 3.0 eV for the tetragonal phases.
-The highest peak in $\alpha(\omega)$ occurs at around 13.5eV indicative most absorption in the band gap.
-The maximum in the reflectivity occurs at around 13.5 eV corresponding to the minimum value of $\epsilon_1(\omega)$.
-There are, however, small local peaks around the energies 4, 5 and 9eV arising due to inter-band transitions.
+Fig. \ref{fig:optiparam}(a) $\&$ (b) shows the frequency dependence of the reflectivity and absorption coefficient.
+For the absorption coefficient $\alpha(\omega)$, the absorption edge starts from approximately $4.0$ eV.
+The value of the smallest frequency at which the absorption coefficient is finite decreases monotonically from cubic $Fm\bar{3}m$ to monoclinic $P2_1/n$ phases.
+The peaks around the energies $4.5$, $6.0$ and $9.0$ eV arise due to inter-band transitions.
+The reflectance and absorption coefficient plots also suggest that these materials cannot exhibit any transparency.